-5.7 Built Environment
+5.8 Built environment

-The built environment in the Head of the Lake area includes existing man-made structures, features and facilities that the community relies on for social and economic well-being.
+The built environment in the Head of the Lake area includes existing man-made structures, features, and facilities that the community relies on for social and economic wellbeing.

-Settlements - Glenorchy township is the main settlement, and includes critical public infrastructure such as the school, fire station / St Johns and community hall.
-The greater Head of the Lake area includes the surrounding rural areas of Kinloch, Paradise, Routeburn, Greenstone, Caples, Te Awa Whakatipu / Dart River Valley, and Puahiri/Puahere / Rees River Valley.
+Settlements - Glenorchy township is the main settlement, and includes critical public infrastructure such as the school, fire station / St John and the community hall.
+The greater Head of the Lake area includes the surrounding rural areas of Kinloch, Paradise, Routeburn, Greenstone, Caples, Te Awa Whakatipu / Dart River Valley and Puahiri/Puahere / Rees River Valley.

-Dwellings - At the time of the 2023 Census, there were 261 occupied dwellings, 114 unoccupied dwellings (including residents away and empty dwellings) and 6 under construction (StatsNZ, 2023).
-More recently areas of residential growth have occurred in Alfred's Terrace; a 60-lot residential development.
+Dwellings - At the time of the 2023 Census, there were 261 occupied dwellings, 114 unoccupied dwellings (including residents away and empty dwellings) and 6 under construction (Stats NZ, 2023).
+More recently residential growth has occurred in Alfred's Terrace, a 60-lot residential development.
 Some lifestyle blocks have also been developed, particularly around the Glenorchy-Paradise Road area, as well as large homes in private gated communities or estates (largely catering to overseas owners).
 By 2053, forecasted growth under a medium scenario expects to reach 584 dwellings (QLDC, 2024).

 Glenorchy-Queenstown Road - Provides the only road access in and out of Head of the Lake area for residents and visitors.
 The community relies heavily on the road to access goods, services, employment, education, recreation, and health care outside the area.
-Over the period 2013-2023 Average Daily Traffic (ADT) ranged from approximately 705 to 5,650 (both lanes) (QLDC, 2023c).
+Over the period of 2013-2023, Average Daily Traffic (ADT) ranged from approximately 705 to 5,650 (both lanes) (QLDC, 2023).

 Local roads (such as Glenorchy-Paradise-Kinloch-Routeburn and Rees/Dart bridges) - Provide an important link to people and businesses located in Paradise and the Rees Valley.
-Provide access to Kinloch, and the Routeburn, Rees-Dart, Lake Sylvan, and Greenstone Caples tracks via the Glenorchy-Routeburn, Kinloch and Routeburn Roads, which are popular tourism and recreation destinations.
-Over the period 2013-2023, Average Daily Traffic for Glenorchy-Paradise Road ranged from approximately 121 to 1,211 vehicle movements (both lanes) (QLDC, 2023c).
+Also provide access to Kinloch, and the Routeburn, Rees-Dart, Lake Sylvan and Greenstone Caples tracks via the Glenorchy-Routeburn, Kinloch, and Routeburn Roads, which are popular tourism and recreation destinations.
+Over the period 2013-2023, Average Daily Traffic (ADT) for Glenorchy-Paradise Road ranged from approximately 121 to 1,211 vehicle movements (both lanes) (QLDC, 2023).

 Wharfs - Kinloch and Glenorchy both have wharf structures.
-Sediment build up has constrained the level of service at Glenorchy Wharf and Kinloch Wharf is unusable (e.g. Figure 5.8).
+Sediment builds up has constrained the level of service at Glenorchy Wharf, and Kinloch Wharf is unusable (e.g., Figure 5.8).

 Power - Aurora Energy is the local electricity distribution company.
 Aurora Energy is partway through a large, five-year work programme investing over \$500 million to upgrade the electricity network in Otago, including Glenorchy network improvements, which are now completed.
 The Glenorchy generator is in place and can supply past the township.
-Pioneer Energy Renewables owns the small Oxburn hydro power station (Annual Generation: 2.5 GWh).
+Pioneer Energy Renewables owns the small Ox Burn hydro power station (Annual Generation: 2.5 GWh).